 Some of our members are significant contributors to the IEEE Standards Association governance process.
-Ted Burse and Doug Edwards are each members of the 2017 Standards Board.
-Doug Edwards is a member of AUDCOM and REVCOM.
-Ted Burse is a member of NESCOM and the Chair of PROCOM.
+Ted Burse and Doug Edwards were members of the 2017 Standards Board.
+Doug Edwards was a member of AUDCOM and REVCOM.
+Ted Burse was a member of NESCOM and the Chair of PROCOM.